 Unit 9 Psychology and Sports 1.
 Personality; its definition & types (Jung Classification & Big Five Theory) 2.
 Motivation, its type & techniques.
 3. Exercise Adherence: Reasons, Benefits & Strategies for Enhancing it 4.
 Meaning, Concept & Types of Aggression s in Sports 5.
-Psychological Attributes in Sports - Self- Esteem, Mental Imagery, Self- To make students understand motivation and its techniques.
+Psychological Attributes in Sports - Self-Esteem, Mental Imagery, Self-Talk, Goal Setting To make students understand Personality &amp; its classifications.
+To make students understand motivation and its techniques.
 To make students about Exercise Adherence and Strategies for enhancing Adherence to Exercise.
 To make them aware of Aggression in sports and types.
 To make students understand Psychological Attributes in Sports.
-Lecture-based instruction, Technolo gy-based learning, Group learning, Individual learning, Inquiry-based learning, Kinesthetic learning and Expeditionary learning After completing the unit, the students will be able to: Classify different types of personality and their relationship with sports performance.
+Lecture-based instruction, Technolo gy-based learning, Group learning, Individual learning, Inquiry-based learning, Game-based learning and Expeditionary learning After completing the unit, the students will be able to: Classify different types of personality and their relationship with sports performance.
 Recognise the concept of motivation and identify various types of motivation.
 Identify various reasons to exercise, its associated benefits and strategies to promote exercise adherence.
 Differentiate between different types of aggression in sports.
-Imagery, Self- Talk, Goal Setting Explain various psychological attributes in sports.
+Explain various psychological attributes in sports.
 Unit 10 Training in Sports 1.
-Concept of Talent Identification and Talent Development in Sports Making the students understand the concept of talent identification and methods in sports Making the students Understand sports Lecture-based instruction, Technology- based learning, Group learning, Individual learning, Inquiry-based learning, After completing the unit, the students will be able to: • understand the concept of talent identification and methods used
+Concept of Talent Identification and Talent Development in Sports Making the students understand the concept of talent identification and methods in sports Making the students Understand sports Lecture-based instruction, Technology-based learning, Group learning, Individual learning, Inquiry-based learning, After completing the unit, the students will be able to: